 It’s not the biggest washer we’ve seen.
 Newish mega-capacity washers can offer as much as 5.7 cubic feet of space and wash over 20 pounds of clothes at a time.
 When it comes to features, size, and performance, this Kenmore is still cavernous and has the cleaning quality to match.

-We had the opportunity to test the Samsung FlexWash in-house for several weeks this summer and — truth be told — this model gave our overall pick a run for its money.
-In total, the FlexWash has six cubic feet of washer space (the front-load compartment has five cubic feet and the smaller top compartment includes one cubic foot inside).
-This dual component setup allows you to wash two separate loads at the same time.
+We had the opportunity to test a version of the Samsung FlexWash in-house and — truth be told — this model gave our overall pick a run for its money.
+In total, the FlexWash has a decent amount of space inside the machine (the front-load compartment has a capacity of 4.5 cubic feet, and the smaller top compartment includes one cubic foot inside).
+This dual setup allows you to wash two separate loads at the same time.

 This means long gone — at least in theory — are the days of lazily stuffing your colors, whites, and darks into a single cold wash to save time.
 Similarly, the small albeit more than adequate top washer allows you to clean small daily loads and minimize the daunting weekly laundry day chore.
 You can also connect with your washer via the paired Samsung app to monitor cycles, remaining time, and other data, meaning you never have to prematurely leave your La-Z-Boy in the name of laundry ever again.

-Steam presets to remove stains without pretreating, a Full Touch Display, a clean ‘Ice Blue’ LED readout, and lights inside the washer itself are noteworthy and thoughtful design touches.
-Nonetheless, the FlexWash isn’t without its flaws — our only real gripe about the FlexWash is the overall bulk of the unit.
-With a base height of 47 inches, this washer is nearly tall enough to ride a host of roller coasters without an adult chaperone.
+With Wi-Fi connectivity, SmartThings compatibility, vibration reduction technology to reduce noise, and a variety of settings for your clothing, this washer is extremely feature rich.
+Nonetheless, the FlexWash isn’t without its flaws — our only real gripe about the FlexWash is the overall size of the unit.
+With a base height of almost 47 inches, this washer is nearly tall enough to ride a host of roller coasters without an adult chaperone.
 That said, those with an already cramped laundry room should steer clear of this brute, however, those looking for a Swiss Army knife of a washer will be more than pleased with this beastly beaut.

-Why we picked the LG WM3770HWA Ultra-Capacity TurboWash Washer
+Why we picked the LG WM9000HVA High-Efficiency Smart Front Load Washer with TurboWash

 If there’s one thing that makes many top loaders attractive, it’s their price, and the Kenmore 25132 is no exception.
 While you won’t find a lot of the added features included with front-load machines, this appliance still has a wide variety of cycles and temperatures to choose from and a spacious 4.3 cubic feet of capacity — enough to was 19 towels at once, according to Kenmore.
 There’s even a bulky/bedding cycle to go with that space.